marijnh/Eloquent-JavaScript/13_browser.md

 {{index "src attribute"}}

 Including large programs directly in HTML documents is often impractical.
-The `<script>` tag can be given an `src` attribute  to fetch a script file (a text file containing a JavaScript program) from a URL.
+The `<script>` tag can be given a `src` attribute  to fetch a script file (a text file containing a JavaScript program) from a URL.

 ```{lang: "text/html"}